-Our Strategy Committee consists of Mr. Machado, Mr. Middleton, and Mr. Daly.
+Throughout 2019, our Strategy Committee consisted of Mr. Machado, Mr. Middleton, and Mr. Daly.
 Mr. Machado serves as the chair of our Strategy Committee.

-The Strategy Committee was established by our Board of Directors in January 2019.
-The function of this committee is to assist our Board of Directors in making funding decisions regarding the Company's development programs and evaluating potential strategic alternatives for the Company.
+The function of this committee was to assist our Board of Directors in making funding decisions regarding the Company's development programs and evaluating potential strategic alternatives for the Company.
+Effective as of April 1, 2020, the Strategy Committee was disbanded.